Have you been the victim of a dog bite or pet attack? Contact us today.

 - Get medical attention from a hospital or emergency room.

 - Report the incident to your local animal control.

 - Document all injuries with photographs and paperwork from the place where you got treatment.

 - Get the names and contact information for anyone who witnessed the attack.

 - If possible photograph the area where the attack took place and the animal involved in the attack.

 - Make sure your personal injury attorney has experience fighting insurance adjustors

 Hiring an Experienced Dog Bite and Animal Attack Personal Injury Lawyer

 Laurie Zimmerman spent years as the in-house attorney for insurance giant, Allstate, so she knows how these companies think and work.
 Heading up Zimmerman and Zimmerman’s personal injury practice, Laurie has been able to help families across Sarasota and Manatee get the cash settlements they need to get back on their feet.
 We work on a contingency basis, so there’s no cost to you unless we help you get a settlement.
-Call Laurie Zimmerman at (941) 364-8503 today for a free dog bite injury consultation.
+Call Laurie Zimmerman at (941) 364-8503 or contact us online today for a free dog bite injury consultation.